Skip to content

 4. Costing labor to a job: solar, HVAC, low voltage, flooring

 Install trades have a different pain.
-The hours are not really the point; the point is whether the job made money.
+The hours aren't really the point; the point is whether the job made money.
 You bid a solar array or an HVAC change-out at a certain number of labor hours, and if the crew ran long and you never caught it, the next bid inherits the same bad guess.
 Time tracking here is not about catching a padded fifteen minutes.
-It is about landing every hour against the right job so you can compare what you bid to what it actually took.
+It's about landing every hour against the right job so you can compare what you bid to what it actually took.

 The setup is projects and worksites tagging: every punch lands against a job, hours stack up by project as the crew works, and the real labor cost per job is sitting there when you bid the next one.
-That is the number that turns your last install into your next estimate.
-Here is the shape of it on a single job.
+That's the number that turns your last install into your next estimate.
+Here's the shape of it on a single job.

 Job phaseBid hoursActual hoursGap